EXCLUSIVE-Inside the hangar at the centre of the $1 bln Airbus-Qatar jet dispute

 Airbus has argued that some paint erosion is a feature of the carbon-composite technology used to build all modern long-haul jets - a necessary trade-off for weight savings.

 It says the cracks are caused by the way paint, anti-lightning material called ECF and the composite structure interact.
-The tail does not all contain the ECF foil, prompting a technical debate over whether the damage there is caused by the same problem.
+The tail does not all contain the ECF foil, prompting a debate over whether damage there comes from the same problem.

+Qatar Airways has questioned Airbus' explanation, telling a UK court its similar Boeing 787s do not have the same problems.

 Amid hundreds of pages of conflicting technical court filings presented by both sides, Reuters has not been able to verify independently the cause of the damage.